condron/es-workshop/README.md

 }
 ```

 **Note:** At present _catch up_ will always catch up from the very first event in the stream each time the service is started.
-The `startFrom` key could be modified to some other event number if you needed to start from somewhere else.
+The `startFrom` key could be modified to use some other event number if you needed to start from somewhere else as may be wanted on a restart.

 ### Initialize the Application Module

-The last piece of setup is to initialize _EventStore_ for the applications.
+The last piece of setup is to initialize _EventStore_ for the application.
 This is done in `app.module.ts`

 In this code, we're initializing using the `EentStoreCqrsModule` and getting configuration from the `ConfigService` service and the `eventStoreBusConfig`.
-Note also the addition of the `TodDoModule` where our controller and service code exists to manage ToDo lists.
+Note the addition of the `TodDoModule` where our controller and service code exists to manage ToDo lists.

 ```typescript
 import * as path from 'path'